 Do any of these symptoms sound familiar?

-Those are symptoms of a damp condition that has been created by abusing the sweet flavor (and/or starchy carbs) at some point in their life.
+Those are actually symptoms of dampness created by abusing the sweet flavor (and/or starchy carbs).

-So, instead of eliminating carbs (sweet flavor) entirely, as in some of the highly restrictive dieting protocols, the question is how can you heal an overly damp condition created by that excess sweet?
+Instead of eliminating carbs (sweet flavor) entirely, as in some of the highly restrictive dieting protocols, the question is how can you heal an overly damp condition that was created by the excessive sweet?

 Here are some simple suggestions:

 - Be conscious to NOT excessively eat the sweet flavor in any form (food, drink, candy, chocolate, carbs, etc.)

 - Our body is nourished by the sweet flavor, so don’t eliminate it entirely

 - The bitter flavor can help clear and cool excess heat created by a damp condition

 - The pungent flavor can disperse excess phlegm created by dampness